lucasmedeiros-mdx/minify-config/README.md

 Minify-config uses Googles's htmlcompressor for compacting your html.
 It's required you have java installed for minifying your html templates.

 Html Parser follows Javascript/Css parser syntax.
-Allowing users to minify both single files, or an entire folder, matching files with (html|htm|tpl) extension.
+Allowing users to minify both single files, or an entire folder, matching files with (html|html|tpl) extension.

 ##Sublime Text 2